Abdul Latif Rashid: Professional career

-He previously worked as a senior Project Manager for the UN's Food and Agriculture Organization (UNFAO) in Yemen and Saudi Arabia.
+He previously worked as a senior Project Manager for the United Nations Food and Agriculture Organization (UNFAO) in Yemen and Saudi Arabia.
 He has been a member of the Executive Council of the Iraqi National Congress (INC), the Patriotic Union of Kurdistan's Representative in the United Kingdom since 1986 and a spokesman for the Kurdistan Front.

 Rashid is a chartered engineer and a fellow of the Institution of Civil Engineering and the International Commission on Irrigation and Drainage (ICID).
 He has been a freelance consultant for irrigation and drainage projects and has worked with the Water Engineering Administration in Iraq.

 In 1992, Rashid was elected vice president and Executive Member of the Iraqi National Congress (INC), and in 1998 was elected to the INC's six-member leadership.

 Political career

 He began his political career in the 1960s, when he joined the Kurdistan Democratic Party.
 Apart from having technical qualifications and engagements, Rashid has actively participated in Kurdish and Iraqi politics.
 In 1986, he became the spokesman for the PUK in the United Kingdom.
-He has attended many conferences and official meetings on behalf of Kurdish political parties and Iraqi opposition groups during Saddam's regime.
+He attended many conferences and official meetings on behalf of Kurdish political parties and Iraqi opposition groups during Saddam's regime.
 Rashid has also represented Kurdish politics and Iraqi opposition groups to Saddam in official meetings with various international institutions and governments.
 In 2003, he became the minister of water resources, a post he kept until 2010.
 He served as a presidential adviser from 2010.

-President of Iraq
+Presidency (2022–2026)

-Under the Muhasasah power-sharing agreement among the major political parties representing the main ethnic and religious groupings in the country, a Kurd is elected as president, a Shia Arab as prime minister, and a Sunni Arab as speaker of parliament.
+Under the Muhasasa power-sharing agreement among the major political parties representing the main ethnic and religious groupings in the country, a Kurd is elected as president, a Shia Arab as prime minister, and a Sunni Arab as speaker of parliament.
 On 13 October 2022, Rashid was elected as the 9th President of Iraq after the fall of the Saddam Hussein regime.
 Rashid replaced Barham Salih as head of state after the two-round vote in parliament, winning "more than 162 votes" against 99 for Salih.
+Rashid was backed by the Kurdistan Democratic Party, while the rival Patriotic Union of Kurdistan supported Salih.
 Rashid "immediately" appointed politician Mohammed Shia' Al Sudani as prime minister-designate.
 This appointment ended the yearlong deadlock.

 In January 2025, President Rashid filed a lawsuit against Prime Minister Mohammed Shia' Al Sudani and Finance Minister Taif Sami requesting a court order mandating the uninterrupted and timely payment of salaries for Kurdistan Region’s civil servants.